-Repotting seedlings is important in order to grow strong plants for your garden.
-In this post I will talk about the benefits, and tell you when to put seedlings into pots.
-I’ll also show you the best types of containers and soil to use, and give you step-by-step instructions for how to pot up seedlings.
+Repotting seedlings is important to grow strong plants for your garden.
+In this post I will talk about the benefits and tell you exactly when to move them to a bigger pot.

 Do Seedlings Really Need To Be Repotted?